The Fuller Brush Man: Plot

-Red returns to Anna and Keenan with high spirit, until he realizes he forgot to collect the payment money from Mrs. Trist.
+Red returns to Anna and Keenan in high spirits, until he realizes he forgot to collect the payment money from Mrs. Trist.
 When Red comes back to the Trist home, he overhears a conversation between his former boss, Keenan, Gregory Cruckston (Donald Curtis) and a few other persons, as they discuss their involvement in a racketeering operation.
 Red is caught eavesdropping and knocked unconscious after he is brought into the house.
 When he comes back to life, Gordon has been murdered in the dark, and everyone present in the house is arrested by police lieutenant Quint (Arthur Space), all suspected of murder.

 Red is released since there is no evidence pointing to him being the killer, and when he comes home he discovers Mrs. Trist (Hillary Brooke) waiting for him with the money.
 Soon after, Sara arrives at his home, and shortly after that Freddie Trist (Ross Ford), Gordon's son, with two armed gangsters.
 The gangsters hold everyone hostage as they search in vain for the murder weapon that killed Gordon.
-Ann and Red concludes that the weapon must have been a Fuller brush, molded into a knife-looking object.
+Ann and Red conclude that the weapon must have been a Fuller brush, molded into a knife-looking object.
 Cruckston stops them from telling policeman Quint about the weapon, and it turns out Cruckston, who is Gordon's partner in crime, is the murderer.
 Ann and Red escape from him and his gangsters.
 Cruckston is arrested and Red is the hero of the day, winning Ann's heart in the process.